techietristan/vg_imd_config/readme.md

     > git --version
     git version 2.47.0

-If not, download it from the the official [Git Download for Windows](https://git-scm.com/downloads/win/) page.
+If not, download it from the the official [Git Download for Windows](https://git-scm.com/downloads/win/) page or install it using winget:

+    winget install -e --id Git.Git

 ---
 ### macOS